Gloria-21/be_my_baby/README.md

 * **Future Features**

 In the near future I would like to develop the blog section further as it is not quite finished due to time constriction.
 I would like to implement the CRUD operations so the user can add comments to the posts and the superuser can add, edit and delete posts.
-Also I would like to add a different range of products to the shop.
+Regarding the reviews, I would like to improve the styling as again, due to time running out, it is not showing as I would like to.

 ## Tecnologies used
 * **Languages**